 Meanwhile, Emily calls the guys together and confronts her prey, giving him a chance to explain himself.

 Kalon, who is too pretty for us to trust anyway, really has no explanation.
-At least not one
+At least not one that makes a shred of sense.
+And Em basically goes off:

 "Then get the (bleep) out!" she says, pointing to the door.